jdonnerstag/vlang-rosie/modules/rosie/compiler/vm_v2/A_README.md

-This Compiler is called v2 because it is hard-coded with runtime v2
+This Compiler is called vm_v2 because it creates byte code for the RPL VM runtime v2